HUMR4504 – Human Rights in Practice

 • Undertaking a 6-8 week internship within an organisation.
 A limited number of internships will be offered by the NCHR and its partners.
 Students can also arrange an internship but first have it approved by the Course Coordinator.

-• An internship report, maximum 2500 words (pass/fail), assignments with text exceeding the word limit will not be sent to grading.
+• An internship report, maximum 2500 words (pass/fail), assignments with text exceeding the word limit may be rejected.
 The aim is to use course readings when describing and reflecting upon and contextualizing the internship experience.

 Both the course and internship should also be used by students to develop a research question and material for their thesis.
 For those not undertaking the internship, the student must formulate in writing the topic of the essay and a brief statement of methodology.
 The essay must be approved in writing by the course leader in advance.
 Further instructions about both the extended internship report, and essay for those not doing an internship, will be given during the course.